 What Is Soy Milk?

-Many words are used to refer to soy, the world’s most common protein source, including soybean, soya, or glycine max.
+Many words refer to soy, the world’s most common protein source, including soybean, soya, or glycine max.

 According to the USDA, America is the world’s leading producer of soybeans and the world’s second-largest exporter.
 Soy milk, along with its other soy products, edamame, tofu, tempeh, soy sauce, and soy oil, accounts for 70-80% of all soy consumed.